tristanbrown/resolwe-bio-py/docs/pipelines.rst

    samtools sort "${FW_NAME}_align_unsorted.bam" "${FW_NAME}_align"

-Sometime you wish to write ad-hoc scripts and call them from processes.
-For instance, to post-process Bowtie results, we call ``mergebowtiestats.py``.
+Sometimes you may want to write *ad-hoc* scripts and call them from processes.
+For instance, to post-process the results of Bowtie, we call ``mergebowtiestats.py``.

 .. code-block:: bash